strepkov/demonstartor-preview/tutorials/md/tutorial07.md

 # Tutorial(07)

 ### Overtaking a car on a straight road
-In this tutorial we a going to implement model which is in charge of an overtaking process.
+In this tutorial we are going to implement a model which is in charge of an overtaking process.
 We intend to use the previously created controller from the tutorial06.
-Now it is needed to catch up a front driving car and then if we have enough space for overtaking, do it.
+Now it is needed to catch up a front driving car and then ,if we have enough space for overtaking, carry out the maneuver.

 ![alt text](../img/overtaking.png)